Home

 • Food scraps and waste (including toothpicks, napkins, etc. for appetizers) should be composted — not thrown in the landfill.
 Catering staff and venue must work together and be responsible for knowledge of composting and recycling criteria and sustainable practices for the area.

-• No straws or plastic cutlery available for guest use.
+• Skip the straws or plastic cutlery available for guest use.

 • Floral should be organic, locally derived, and seasonal to the best of the vendor’s ability.
 Floral foam should not be used, and all materials used by the florist must be compostable or reusable.

-• Floral should be donated or repurposed after your celebration is done.
+• Florals should be donated or repurposed after your celebration is done.
 Scraps should be composted.

 So, are you...